Kym’s Angels Makes Surprise Investment

 Since beginning the program in 2018, 17 young adults have successfully graduated from the housing program.
 They are living independently in their very own apartments.

-Over the last three years, we have expanded our Housing Program by becoming 1 of only five providers of the State-supported Supervised Independent Living Program (SIL) for youth who opt to participate in extended foster care until they turn 21.
+Over the last three years, we have expanded our Next Step Housing Program by becoming 1 of only five providers of the state-funded Supervised Independent Living Program (SIL) for youth who opt to participate in extended foster care until they turn 21.
 The need for safe, affordable housing options far outweighs the supply.
 These programs are vital to ensuring positive outcomes for our most vulnerable population, foster youth.

 Together we are making the San Antonio community stronger!